SachinKasar/angular-learnings/README.md

 3. Start playing around the various example.
 You can use any IDE, personally I started with Brackets , which allows "Live Preview" for the templates.

-4. Feel free to add new topica based expample in this repo.
+4. Feel free to add new topics based expample in this repo.

 * How to commit in Git (with Git Bash)